AriRice/Leiothlypis_first_chapter/README.md

 6. Run step 06 interactively if you don't already have a .dict file available for your reference genome.
 (Note that this step can be done any point before you do the genotyping).

 7. Make the genotyping script in 09_genotyping_scripts.
 Run it from that folder.

-7a.
+7b.
 Transfer the histogram PDFs to a local computer and make sure there's nothing weird going on with them (First contamination check)

 8. Create the scaffolds.txt file in the main directory (All ref. chromosomes >1 mbp, as seen in the .dict file from step 6).
 Then run Step_08_merge_vcfs.sh from the genotyping scripts folder.

 9. Make/run "Step_09_admixpca_filter.sh" in the 10_filter folder.
 Requires an "outgroup.txt" file in the same folder.

 10. Run "Step_10_whole_genome_admixture" interactively within the "05_admixture_and_pca" directory.
 This will generate two files ("50kbpthin_plink_pca.eigenvec" and "50kbpthin_plink_pca.eigenval") that can be transferred to a local computer and inputted into RStudio (Plot_PCA_Leiothlypis.R) to generate PCA plots.
 For the admixture data, the last two lines can be run with different values of K to generate different "Q" files.
 Those can then be transferred to a local computer and inputted into RStudio (01_AAR_admixture.R) to generate admixture plots.
+This is the second check for contamination/ funny business.

-(optional step) Go back to the filter folder, run "Contam_check_filter.sh", and follow the instructions within the 05b folder in case your admixture/pca results were weird and you suspect contamination.
+10a.
+Go back to the filter folder, run "Contam_check_filter.sh", and follow the instructions within the 05b folder in case your admixture/pca results were weird and you suspect contamination.
 NOTE: I couldn't get this to work, so I skipped it.

 11. Choose 1 peregrina and 2 ruficapilla to remove from the next few datasets (and maybe re-run admixture and PCA without them?).... or just ignore for now and run the next big filtering script with them included (we'll change it later)